VforJuvenile/CassandraBackup/ReadMe.md

 This guide is using Cassandra-aws-backup.sh.
 It's already included with customized [Cassandra docker image][cassandra_kube].
 The script is based on [Google Cloud Storage for Cassandra Disaster recovery][gcs_recovery] script and modified to make it work to AWS.

-You can also build the custom Cassandra docker image ny executing the build command.
+You can also build the custom Cassandra docker image by executing the build command.

 ```bash
 docker build . --tag {tagname}
 ```

 > Note: ENTRYPOINT (docker-entrypoint.sh) is not used.
-In order to run CRON and Cassandra process we need to customized the image startup.
-The "start_with_cron.sh" is used instead to run CRON and then Cassandra on foreground.
+To be able to run both CRON and Cassandra process we need to customize the image startup.
+The "start_with_cron.sh" is used instead to run CRON and then Cassandra on the foreground.

 Cassandra custom docker image contains the following addition to support the backup and restore.